 - Miniature motorised tool for cleaning hair on sofas, car interiors or stairs

-In-Depth Look at the Animal’s Features
+In-Depth Look at the Dyson V8 Animal

-Aside from the lack of a hard floor tool, the V8 Animal is everything you expect from a Dyson cordless.
+Aside from the lack of a hard floor tool, we think the V8 Animal is everything you expect from a Dyson cordless.
 It’s powerful, has a detachable handheld mode, and is designed for all-surface cleaning.
 It’s also expensive – although the price has dropped since the release of the V10 Cyclone.

-While the V8 Animal’s name indicates it’s designed for pet owners, the vacuum doesn’t provide additional hair cleaning performance compared to the V8 Absolute.
+While the V8 Animal’s name indicates it’s designed for pet owners, the vacuum doesn’t provide additional hair-cleaning performance compared to the V8 Absolute.
 Both models have the direct-drive floor head and pet turbo tool, so the “Animal” and “Absolute” names are slightly misleading.

 Dyson cordless vacuums all have similar designs, and the V8 Animal is no exception.
-It’s a stick vacuum with a detachable handheld mode (sometimes called a “handstick” design), lightweight design and several accessories.
+It’s a stick vacuum with a detachable handheld mode (sometimes called a “handstick” design), lightweight design, and several accessories.
 The stick and handheld modes also make it a versatile vacuum.

-Despite the seemingly top-heavy design, Dyson has done a decent job of balancing the body of the V8.
+Despite the seemingly top-heavy design, we think Dyson has done a decent job of balancing the body of the V8.
 It feels comfortable to hold and the battery placement balances the weight of new V8 motor.

 The standard direct-drive cleaner has a mini “ball” joint.
 This isn’t the same as Dyson’s true “Ball” models, but makes it easy to whip around furniture and other obstacles.